apes-soft/OMM_Amoeba_Scripts/README.md

 ==================

 This is a repository with some preparatory scripts for getting started running the AMOEBA force field using OpenMM.
+Jason Swails originated this project, and Dave Case added some tweaks and documentation.

+A warning: this code is still in a preliminary stage, and is not for the faint of heart.
+It was written to allow people familiar with Amber to run GPU-accelerated codes with the Amoeba force field.
+The expected use-case is that system preparation and analysis would use AmberTools, and that the minimization and MD steps would use OpenMM.
+(There is little that is specific to the Amoeba force field, and that package could in principle be modified to use any other force field supported by OpenMM.)

-This workflow utilizes *only* OpenMM, even using the modelling utilities inside to parametrize the system.
+This workflow utilizes *only* OpenMM, even using its modelling utilities to parametrize the system.
 You do *not* need to install the Tinker-OpenMM interface to use this workflow.

 However, this is incapable of handling non-standard residues.
-You will need to use the standard Tinker workflow in that case.
+You would need to use procedures available in Tinker to create the force fields for these, then hand-edit the amoeba2013_dac.xml file to add them.
+I don't have any instructions here, but if you compare amoeba2013_dac.xml to the amoeba2013.xml that comes with OpenMM, you can see how I added a non-covalent ligand.
+Follow the same procedure for your ligand.

 Getting started
 ===============